SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_Ticket_Gateway.md

 The new feature "**makeCommandByProtocol**" will make sure that data in a "to be executed" command (on DataMiner Stack) is correct and not overwritten by the last changed data.
 This is necessary for the RFC updates, because multiple commands can stay on the stack when OSB commands get execute priorities.

-To reduce the logging in the element log, the driver will generate an extended log file each hour.
+To reduce the logging in the element log, the connector will generate an extended log file each hour.
 This is done via a buffer table, from which the data is offloaded in a file every half hour.

 MO CleanUp:
 When a **CleanUp** request is received from the **MailProc**, the Gateway will execute a series of requests in order to update/close the requested case with the provided MasterData from the MailProc.
 All this data can be found in the CleanUp request.
 The following is needed to fulfill the **MO** **Cleanup**: